costaber/omni-flow/README.md

 #### Assign Step

-Assigning variables holds significant utility within workflows.
-To initialize or assign variables, the `Assign Step` is the essential tool.
-This step empowers the variables declaration of various types, harnessing the full potential of Kotlin to process values dynamically.
-For instance, you can employ Kotlin expressions like `Random().nextInt()` to generate values.
-When working within the assign context, it is essential to remember that at least one variable must be assigned.
-This fundamental requirement ensures that the workflow operates smoothly and effectively.
+To facilitate variable assignments, the `Assign` context proves to be both intuitive and straightforward, as it exclusively deals with variable assignment and creation.
+Defining a variable is by calling the method `variable`, composed of a variable name, `equal` expression, and a value.
+The assigned value can take on all the Kotlin primitive data types, allowing you to leverage Kotlin's capabilities to generate values, for instance, you can employ constants like `Random.nextInt()`.
+The equals expression, an infix method in Kotlin, combines the left and right values – the variable name and the assigned value – into a Pair object, offering a highly declarative approach.

 ```kotlin
 step {